jywu20/thermal-z2/log.md

 After several hours of work, I find that the code in `z2-direct-prototype` is already overengineered.

 The current version of `z2-direct-prototype` is deprecated and is moved to `deprecated/2021-9-25`.

+# 2021.10.8

+The current pure Z2 gauge theory simulation is performed and the results are stored in `z2-direct-prototype\2021-10-8-run-1`.

+It can be seen that with very small $h$ the update is not fast enough; also the temperature range is larger than needed.

+Trying more detailed computation.